SoftwareAG/c8y-docs/content/reference/device-control-bundle/bulk-operation.md

 When you create a Bulk Operation, you can run it in two modes:
 - when groupId is passed, it works standard way, i.e. takes devices from group and schedules operations on them
-- when failedParentId is passed, it takes the already processed bulk operation by that id, and schedules operation on devices for which previous operations failed
+- when failedParentId is passed, it takes the already processed bulk operation by that ID, and schedules operation on devices for which previous operations failed

 Hints and tips:
 - it is forbidden to pass both: groupId and failedParentId,